laravel/docs/collections.md

 <a name="method-map"></a>
 #### `map()` {#collection-method}

-The `map` method iterates through the collection and passes each value to the given callback.
+The `map` method iterates through the collection and passes each value to the given callback (which must accept two parameters).
 The callback is free to modify the item and return it, thus forming a new collection of modified items:

     $collection = collect([1, 2, 3, 4, 5]);